SuperJohan64/simplarr-stack/README.md

 ## Getting Started

 1. Decide whether you want to use Plex or Jellyfin as your media server.
 If you don’t already have a Plex Pass lifetime subscription, Jellyfin is generally the recommended option.
 You will need Plex or Jellyfin deployed before the ARR-Stack to complete the setup.
-2. Ensure your host system uses a static IP address.
+2. Ensure the system running your containers has a static IP address.
 Throughout this guide, service URLs will use the format `http://<ip>:port`.
 3. Rename the `.env.EXAMPLE` files to `.env` and edit the details inside.
 Some containers require `GLOBAL_PUID` and `GLOBAL_PGID` set to `1000` so changing it is not reccomended.

 ## Building the Containers